Tips and Tricks for Lab Efficiency

 No more hauling dewars into the lift, then racing them up the stairs.
-No more loud tttssssssh of Liquid Nitrogen going into an instrument.
-No more fear of the cylinder venting fully in an enclosed space reducing oxygen below safe levels.
+No more loud tttssssssh of Liquid Nitrogen going into an instrument or fear of the cylinder venting fully in an enclosed space.
 In short, this unassuming bench top box has made a significant impact on the working enjoyment of the people who work near it.

 Out of the mouths of babes

-When problem solving, be sure to include your most junior staff since no one truly learns about a system until things go wrong.
+When problem solving, be sure to include your most junior staff.
+After all, no one truly learns about a system until things go wrong.
 The robustness of modern instruments makes this a rare occurrence these days so never waste a training opportunity.

 To be honest, they are the ones who ask the ‘stupid’ question that quite often reveals the answer.
 Bonus tip: encourage a ‘there are no stupid questions’ culture in your lab.